jakobilab/circhemy/README.rst

 The convert module is able to convert from a range of input circRNA ID into different one or more database identifiers.

-Example: Convert a list of CircAtlas IDs into circBase and into CircPedia2 IDs, including the Genome build.
+Example: Convert a list of CircAtlas2 IDs into circBase and into CircPedia2 IDs, including the Genome build.

 .. code-block:: console